 As we've just mentioned above, Find with Tile expands the Tile system beyond just its own trackers.
 It enables other Bluetooth devices to be included in the Tile ecosystem, meaning you can find and locate those devices just as you would a Tile tracker.

 For example, there's support from Bose, meaning you can register the SoundSport headphones in the Tile app and you can use the app to find those headphones.
 The Sennheiser Momentum wireless also offer the tech.
 There's nothing to add to the hardware, it's all software-based and uses the headphones' existing Bluetooth chip and battery.
+It's also been adopted by companies like HP for some laptops.

 The Find with Tile system is designed to link up a lot more stuff, meaning that you can keep track of a whole range of different items, with over 20 partnerships already announced.